bouchramohamedlemine/maze-game/README.md

-## A maze game developed with Java and JavaFX
+## This is the code of a maze game developed with Java and JavaFX
 ## [Game video](https://ugc.kizoa.app/klon1/o405478510_9937737.mp4)